wadawson/Enabling-LSST-Dark-Energy-Science/README.md

 # Enabling-LSST-Dark-Energy-Science
 A repository for drafting a report regarding "Maximizing Science in the Era of LSST: A Community-based Study of Needed US OIR Capabilities", with a particular focus on enabling LSST studies of dark energy.

+## Current Goal, for March 28

+For each science area, we should:
+1) Describe the science need in a few sentences at most
+2) Describe the needed capability (or capabilities) in enough detail that someone could determine whether they overlap with other needs.
+(E.g.:  “medium-resolution (R~4000-6000) spectroscopy covering the
+full optical window for i<25.3 objects with multiplexing of ~1000 over ~10 arcminute diameter fields” could work, or for a differentcase “optical medium-resolution spectroscopy with a highly-multiplexed spectrograph with a many-degree FoV on a 4m telescope” would also give enough information to allow identification of common needs).

 ## TimeLine

 ### Mar 28